FanFan0919/Burger-Builder/README.md

 > $npm install

-This project also uses the Axios package and React-Router-Dom package.
+This project also uses following packages: Axios, React-Router-Dom, Redux and redux-thunk.
 Go check them out if you don't have them locally installed.
 > $npm install --save axios
 > $npm install --save react-router-dom
+> $npm install --save redux react-redux
+> $npm install --save redux-thunk

 # Usage

 This project is only an app for practicing.
-Run **$npm start** at the **src** folder to start.
+Run **$npm start** to start.

 You can manage the ingredients to build a burger and view the picture of your burger.